docker/docs/docker-hub/builds.md

 ![Build or tag](images/build-by.png)

 Docker builds everything listed whenever a push is made to the code repository.
-If you specify a particular branch or tag, you can manually build that image by pressing the Trigger.
+If you specify a branch or tag, you can manually build that image by pressing the Trigger.
 If you use a regular expression syntax (regex) to define your build branch or tag, Docker does not give you the option to manually build.
 To add a new build: